 Litter control during waste excavation will occur using three separate techniques.
 The first technique involves establishing a temporary litter fence along St. Charles Rock Road (Figure 4).
 The temporary litter fence will consist of a strong, cable reinforced, litter fence that will be placed on support masts stationed every 50 feet along the litter fence alignment.
-The 10ft high by 50ft long sections of fencing can be connected to each other to construct a litter fence of any length needed.
+The 10 feethigh by 50 feet-long sections of fencing can be connected to each other to construct a litter fence of any length needed.
 The support masts are secured to the ground using steel stakes.
 A spring plate for the base of the support mast allows the mast to lean back without stressing it and the spring plates keep the mast supports from sinking in when saturated ground conditions are present.
 The temporary litter control fence has a rope tensioner system built into the top and middle cables that can be tightened to keep the fence from sagging when the ground is uneven or rough.

-Approximately 900 feet of temporary litter control fencing will installed and maintained during the barrier operation.
+Approximately 900 feet of temporary litter control fencing will installed and maintained during the barrier construction.
+Additional fencing will be added as necessary to control litter.
+Fencing will be placed, dependent on barrier designs, appropriately to control litter.
 Once all activities are completed, this fencing will be disassembled and used at other facilities.

 The second technique of litter control involves the use of dozer - movable litter control units placed very close to each day's waste excavation activities.
 These dozer - moveable units are constructed of a steel frame approximately 15 feet in height by 20 feet in length that is lined with litter control netting.
 Four (4) such units will be stationed within 50 feet of the active excavation area.
 They will be placed downwind of the active excavation, which will be determined each operating day.
 The dozer - moveable litter control units will have side-nets and canopies which stop litter from escaping off the edges or over the top.
 These units keep litter trapped on the ground for easy cleanup with the steel frame and windscreens on three sides.
 In addition, outriggers provide extra overturning resistance for extremely high wind conditions.
+Additional fencing will be added as necessary to control litter.
+Fencing will be placed and/or moved, dependent on barrier designs, appropriately to control litter.
 Once all activities are completed, these dozer - movable litter control units will be removed and either used elsewhere on site or possibly provided to other facilities.

-The third and final technique of litter control involves the daily manual policing and removing litter from the litter control fencing and accessible litter that has blown off site (which should be minimal with the deployment of the two litter fencing systems).
+The third and final technique of litter control involves the daily manual policing based on visual inspection and removing litter from the litter control fencing and accessible litter that has blown off site (which should be minimal with the deployment of the two litter fencing systems).
 Any collected litter will be bagged, or vacuumed into a portable collection unit, and deposited in the on-site waste relocation disposal site.